MirrasHue/MirrasENGINE/README.md

 ## Considerations

-So far, the engine has been tested on Windows 10 / 11 (with GCC/MSVC) and Ubuntu (version 22.04 with GCC 13).
-It probably runs on macOS as well with some minor tweaks, but I will only be able to test that once I have access to that OS.
+So far, the engine has been tested on Windows 10 / 11 (with GCC/MSVC) and Ubuntu (version 22.04 with GCC 13.1).
+It is compiling on macOS 15 (Apple Clang 16.0) via GitHub Actions, and I was able to run it on macOS 13 at my university.
+Apple Clang 14.0.2 had to be used, and it's missing some features, so the code was adjusted slightly just to make it work there (setting the working directory in particular seems to behave differently, as the current path when the program starts doesn't look to be the same where the executable is located at, or it's a problem with their implementation of std::filesystem not working with ../../ to get to the project's root directory).